 - More modern: Reflects 11 years and 6 months of technical progress since the 400D launch.

-Reasons to prefer the Canon EOS 400D:
+Arguments in favor of the Canon EOS 400D:

 - More compact: Is smaller (127x84mm vs 129x102mm) and will fit more readily into a bag.